Human, Social, and Political Sciences

 - choose another paper in politics

 - or take a paper from another HSPS, History, Archaeology, or History and Philosophy of Science (HPS) subject

-SOCIAL ANTHROPOLOGY: this course requires two core papers: Comparative Social Analysis; Anthropological Theory and Methods.
+This course requires two core papers: Comparative Social Analysis; Anthropological Theory and Methods.
 The third paper focuses on one ethnographic area from a choice of four, which are specified by the Division each year.
 The fourth paper is chosen from one of four optional subjects offered within the Division (such as Medical Anthropology; the Anthropology of Socialist and Post-socialist life; the Anthropology of Media and Visual Culture; Science and Society; Cities and Space; Development; the Anthropology of Law;), or from one of the other HSPS or PBS subjects.

-SOCIOLOGY: this track offers two core papers taken by exam: Social Theory and Modern Societies.
+This track offers two core papers taken by exam: Social Theory and Modern Societies.
 The third required paper combines the possibility of either a course on concepts and arguments in Sociology or a course on statistics and research methods.
 As with the other subjects, the fourth paper may be chosen from options offered by the Division, or taken from another HSPS, PBS, subject or History and Philosophy of Science.

-COMBINED PART II OPTIONS Students who wish to continue their studies in more than one discipline will now find it much easier to do.
+Students who wish to continue their studies in more than one discipline will now find it much easier to do.
 Possible combinations include:

 - Politics and Sociology

 - Social Anthropology and Politics